graezykev/explain-nuance-git-merge-rebase/README.md

     B

-commit 9d00689a138f8d1fd6b7d370bae29bcfb27fec19
-Author: Leader <leader@test.com>

-    A
+...
 ```

-Want to know what are the changes of the change of the new commit?
+Want to know what are the changes in this the new commit?

-Run `git diff 4d6ac5e~ 4d6ac5e` (4d6ac5e is the commit ID(hash) of the commit)
+Run `git diff 4d6ac5e~ 4d6ac5e` (4d6ac5e is the commit ID (hash))

 <!--
 <img alt="change of merge commit" src="https://raw.githubusercontent.com/graezykev/git-nuance-merge-rebase/main/image-8.png" width="500" />